 IT’s just too gorgeous!
-The most brilliant and quintessentailly British paint brand, much mocked for its quite high price point and many shades of grey, has been sold to a Danish company.
+The most brilliant and quintessentially British paint brand, much mocked for its high price point and many shades of grey, has been sold to a Danish company.
+Farrow & Ball belongs to Denmark following the sale to Hempel.
 And how we welcome it!
-Scandinavia been the spiritual home of Farrow & Ball all along, they just didn’t know it.
+Scandinavia been the spiritual home of Farrow & Ball all along…

 Launched in Dorset, south west England, in 1946 by John Farrow and Richard Ball, the brand specialises in colours and shades that match historic buildings.
 In fact, it began by producing paints for restoration project on stately homes in England.
 Since then, it has become famous for colour codes such as Elephant’s Breath – mid grey with hints of magenta.